-Welcome to the website of the Humboldt State University Sea Level Rise Initiative.
+Welcome to the website of the Cal Poly Humboldt Sea Level Rise Institute.
 Please note that some pages and features on this website are currently under construction and are being updated.

 Wigi 1 or Humboldt Bay is experiencing the fastest rate of relative sea-level rise (SLR) on the U.S. West Coast.2 Portions of residential, agricultural, and ecologically and culturally significant lands surrounding the Bay already flood during king tide conditions.
 Sea level in Humboldt Bay is projected to rise as much as three feet by 2060, which could lead to severe social, cultural, economic, and environmental consequences without an effective adaptive response.
 Other coastal areas in the North Coast region face similar risks.
 Despite these risks, SLR also presents our region with an opportunity to work together and envision a more just and sustainable future.

 We view sea level rise planning as a “transformative moment” 3 to reimagine the future of the California North Coast.
 We envision a diverse network of collaborators working together across disciplines, sectors, and ways of knowing to develop sea-level rise research and planning that informs equitable, sustainable, and community-centered local climate action.